Once Saved; Always Saved?

 A Sermon on Romans 14:14-16Read more

 A chief doctrinal debate within church history is the nature and character of eternal security.
-In reformational terms the question is: does Scripture teach the doctrine of the perseverance of the saints?
+Does Scripture indeed teach the doctrine of the perseverance of the saints?
 Or to ask the question another way: is it possible for one for whom Christ died to be lost?
-Despite the clarity of Scripture on this topic, in places like Romans 8 and John 10, there are a few ambiguous texts which seem to suggest the possibility of a regenerate person falling away from grace.
-One such difficult text is Romans 14:14-16 where Paul seems to suggests we can destroy – eternally perish – the soul of another brother if we neglect considering their conscience.
-In this theologically rich sermon, Dr. Martyn Lloyd-Jones examines this puzzling passage and others like it, using it as an opportunity to teach Christians how to responsibly handle apparent contradictions in Scripture.
-With theological acumen, Dr. Lloyd-Jones helps us to consider why it is impossible for any one of us to be responsible for the everlasting destruction of another person.
-Not only listen and be encouraged by the assurance we have as believers, but watch a pastor-theologian handle difficult texts with care.
+Despite the clarity of Scripture on this topic (in places like Romans 8 and John 10), there are a few ambiguous texts which seem to suggest the possibility of a regenerate person falling away from grace.
+One such difficult text is Romans 14:14–16 where Paul seems to suggests one can destroy – eternally perish – the soul of another brother if they neglect considering their conscience.
+In this sermon on “Once Saved, Always Saved” Dr. Martyn Lloyd-Jones examines this passage and others like it, using it as an opportunity to teach Christians how to responsibly handle apparent contradictions in Scripture.
+With theological acumen, Dr. Lloyd-Jones helps the listener to consider why it is impossible for anyone to be responsible for the everlasting destruction of another person.
+Not only listen and be encouraged by the assurance believers have, but hear Dr. Lloyd-Jones handle difficult texts with care.

 About Dr. Martyn Lloyd-Jones